rolling-scopes-school/tasks/stage2/modules/final-task/README.md

 1. Before the start of the final project, all the students who have not completed the last three assignments in a row are to be expelled as inactive.

-2. The team distribution process is to be done on [RS App](https://app.rs.school/course/team-distributions?course=js-fe-2023Q4).
+2. The team distribution process is to be done through Team Distributions on RS App.

 3. Students may choose to form their teams independently.
 Each team will include three students.